swarnajeswanth/chat-app/README.md

   - Not implemented Single Port Application (as Frontend and Backend runs in Different port)
   - Haven't Done the Production Build application

   How to Start the Project

    Step 1.
 Start the Backend Server
            For Below command to work we need to move to the " cd backend " path Install the Node modules with the help of ( npm i )
            - npm run dev (Development Mode)

     Step 2.
 Start the Frontend Server
            For Below command to work we need to move to the " cd frontend " path Install the Node modules with the help of ( npm i )
            - npm run dev

     Step 3 : Go to the http://localhost:5173/ to test the application

+  Features Installations :
+    In order to implement Cloudinary and Mongodb features , you must have the following in your .env file

+    Cloudinary:
+    1. Cloudinary Name
+    2. Cloudinary Api Key
+    3. Cloudinary Secret

+    Mongodb :
+      1. Mongodb Uri

+    jsonWebtoken :
+      1. JWT Secret (a string which is used to convert password into hash)

+NOTE: This is a open Source project , Feel free to explore and do the necessary changes